Anti-Nausea Medication and Other Cruise Sea Sickness Solutions

 Anti-Nausea Motion Sickness Patches for Cruises

-You buy a box of the patches (we got ours on Amazon, of course) and open the box to find sheets with “stickers” on them.
+You buy a box of patches (we got ours on Amazon, of course) and open it to find sheets with “stickers” on them.

 They’re approximately the size of a nickel.
 One goes behind your ear, and the instructions recommend the other goes by your belly button.
 The front is a lighter color and is not sticky; the back is a darker color and is sticky.
 You really cannot confuse the back and front.

-They release natural ingredients that help combat dizziness and nausea caused by the motion of the cruise ship on the water.
+They release natural ingredients that help combat dizziness and nausea caused by the motion of the cruise ship.

 Motion Sickness Patch